Toucherism

 Prevalence & culture

 Toucherism is studied chiefly as a facet of frotteurism, so dedicated prevalence figures are scarce.
-The frotteurism literature suggests that touching and rubbing urges are not rare as fantasies even though frotteuristic disorder is diagnosed relatively infrequently; the small estimate carried by this entry reflects fantasy-level interest in surreptitious touching, not offending behaviour.
+The DSM-5-TR estimates that frotteuristic disorder is present in roughly 10 to 14 percent of adult men seen in clinical settings for paraphilic disorders, while frotteuristic acts may occur in up to 30 percent of men in the general population.
+That gap matters: touching and rubbing urges are far from rare, yet the diagnosable disorder is uncommon, and the small estimate carried by this entry reflects fantasy-level interest rather than offending behaviour.
 Public awareness has grown through anti-harassment campaigns on mass transit in many cities, where covert touching (sometimes labelled "groping" or, in Japan, chikan) is a recognised category of reported misconduct.

 Safety, consent & law

 Touching a non-consenting person for sexual gratification is sexual assault or sexual harassment and is illegal in essentially all jurisdictions.
-There is no consensual version of the behaviour as defined; consensual touch between willing adults is simply ordinary intimacy and is not what this term describes.
+There is no consensual version of the behaviour as defined.
+It sits within the same family of coercive, non-consensual paraphilias as frotteurism and coercion-driven arousal.
 People experiencing distressing urges should seek professional help; this text is descriptive and contains no instructional content.

 - Frotteurism43/100Frotteuristic Disorder · Acts & ActivitiesA paraphilic disorder defined by recurrent, intense arousal from touching or rubbing against a non-consenting person, typically in crowded public places.
 Acting on these urges is a sexual offense in essentially all jurisdictions.43